[Scam Email Alert] – Latest Scam Email Report from Exabytes

 - If you aren’t sure or need a verification for any suspicious email about your website hosting products, please feel free to contact us at [email protected] to clarify.

 Hide your private information, such as email address, contact number and office/house address with Whois ID Protection to stay protected from scams and fraud.
-You are highly recommended to get a domain name comes with free Whois ID Protection.
+You are highly recommended to get a domain name and Whois ID Protection (with a subscription of RM12.90/year)

 - Internet security is a rising concern in the internet world.
 Hackers and spammers are outside the open world preparing for next attacks.
 Keeping our personal data safe is one of our main tasks to ensure we get rid of spams and viruses.